department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 ## What's a medallion?

 A medallion is an inscribed piece of bronze that can be attached to an existing, privately purchased headstone or marker to show Veteran status.
-A medallion shows that a gravesite or memorial site belongs to a Veteran. <br>
+A medallion shows that a gravesite or memorial site belongs to a Veteran.
+They're easy to attach, long-lasting, and durable.<br>
 [See an example of a medallion](https://www.cem.va.gov/cem/docs/factsheets/Bronze_MOH_Medallion.pdf)

-Medallions are:

-- Easy to attach to different kinds of headstones and markers
-- Free.
-There are no headstone or marker setting fees.
-- Long-lasting and durable
-- A way to show Veteran status in a private cemetery
+### Veterans eligible for a medallion

-### Who can get a medallion?
+Veterans can get a medallion if both of these are true.
+They:

-Medallions are for Veterans who:
 - Served on or after April 6, 1917, **and**
-- Have a grave in a private cemetery and a privately purchased headstone or marker can get a medallion
+- Have a grave in a private cemetery and a privately purchased headstone or marker

-**Note:** If you're eligible for both a VA headstone and a medallion, you may only choose one.
+**Note:** If you're eligible for both a VA headstone and a medallion, you may choose only one.

-### What does a medallion look like and what kinds are available?
+### Types of medallions

 <ul class="usa-accordion">
 <li>